pkjr002/BASIC/BASIC_git.md

 `git commit --amend -m`...............Change the commit message, NO staged changes can be present
 `git commit --amend --no-edit`........Forgot to add a file to the commit (DOESNOT edit the message)

+`git remote set-url origin git@github.com:uname/facts.git` ........ update the remote to point to your fork

 </details>

 <br><br>